 The condensate dehumidifiers basically use a cold plate to induce condensation by lowering the temperature to below the dew point.
 As such, they are completely useless at lower ambient temperatures.
 But they are also cheap.
 The rotary desiccant dehumidifiers, however, are effective down to freezing, but not below.

-With no shore power, the dehumidifier is out for most of us.
-That is, unless you have massive solar power or a diesel generator running 24/7.
+With no shore power, the dehumidifier is out for many.
+That is, unless you have massive solar power or a diesel generator running 24/7, or have a very low consumption dehumidifier, like we do.

 Our 41’ boat was fitted with a Mikuni 3.5Kw diesel heater by the previous owner.
 What this does is to draw dry air from the outside, heating it up (making it super dry), creating an overpressure inside, thus forcing the hot, humid air out of our vents.